ViswanthKumarKS/Loan_Project_Backend/README.md

 ➡️ Add the account details of the person

-➡️ Fill the loan applications
+➡️ Fill the loan applications details

 ➡️ upload the document for verification